 The Grand Budapest Hotel (2014) Pedro Almodóvar, with his extensive repertoire of Spanish melodramatic titles filled with violence, sex, and strong female characters, presents us with mise-en-scénes full of intense shades of blue and red.
 The emotion you experience during an Almodóvar creation reflects that intensity.n

 How Clever Machine Learning Can Be Used to Capture Emotional Color Data

-Seeing as color can contribute so intensely to a film’s emotional impact, the industry can use this to keep the consumer engaged and continously interested in what they are consuming on different platforms.
-With the ability to measure variables such as color, you can gain a deeper understanding of user behavior, and Vionlabs’ machine learning driven Emotion Fingerprint API accomplishes precisely this.
+Seeing as color can contribute so intensely to a film’s emotional impact, the industry can use this to keep the consumer engaged and continuously interested in what they are consuming on different platforms.
+With the ability to measure variables such as color, you can gain a deeper understanding of user behavior, and Vionlabs’ machine learning-driven Emotion Fingerprint API accomplishes precisely this.

 The Emotional Fingerprint API provides a deeper analysis by measuring thousands of factors in a film, including colors, pace, audio, object recognition, and much more.
 These factors are distilled by AI into a fingerprint that encodes the emotional structure of the content.
 With this data, the industry has new tools to empower its decision-making.
 OTT services can now analyze their content and make better-informed decisions about which users would be most likely to enjoy it.
 Originally published here: https://medium.com/vionlabs-tech-blog/how-movies-use-color-to-create-emotion-36226e31067d